 I love being able to edit so much on my website without needing code.
 Kadence doesn’t mean you’ll never need CSS, but the pairing of Kadence + a pretty child theme means you honestly probably won’t need it.
 It’s a solution right out of the box that you can adjust to your liking (navigation, fonts, colors, block-based editing).

 While the Kadence Theme is super-customizable, you will need to have some coding knowledge if you want to transform the lightweight theme into a gorgeous website similar to the Restored 316 sites.

-You get the ability to change your site easily with Kadence, but styling and design from the child theme means you can simply add your content to an already beautiful website.
+With Kadence + a child theme, you get the ability to change your site easily with Kadence, but the styling and design from the child theme means you can simply add your content to an already beautiful website.